AdaCore/training_material/courses/spark_for_ada_programmers/labs/100_advanced_proof.lab.rst

 .. container:: animate 1-

-   1. Add a loop invariant in :ada:`Init_Table`.
+   1. Add a loop invariant in :ada:`Init_Table`

-      + Hint: take inspiration in the postcondition.
+      + Hint: take inspiration in the postcondition

 .. container:: animate 2-